Referral Guidance for patients of Birmingham GPs

-It is, of course, still appropriate to refer signs of systemic conditions such as hypertensive retinopathy or non sight threatening diabetic retinopathy in an undiagnosed diabetic patient to the GP since treatment to lower blood pressure or commence diabetic control is more appropriately administered by a GP than by an ophthalmologist.
-Dry eyes is another condition best referred to the GP with appropriate advice so that lubricant drops can be put on prescription.
+It is, of course, still appropriate to refer signs of systemic conditions such as hypertensive retinopathy or non-sight threatening diabetic retinopathy in an undiagnosed diabetic patient to the GP since treatment to lower blood pressure or commence diabetic control is more appropriately administered by a GP than by an ophthalmologist.

 NB Referrals should be made to intermediate ophthalmology or a hospital eye department with reference being made to the particular clinic that it would be most appropriate for the patient to attend (e.g. Birmingham Heartlands Hospital ophthalmology medical retina clinic).
 Where you know of a particular consultant, whose team you would like your patient to be seen by it is now quite acceptable to name the consultant.

 A copy of any referral should be sent to the patient’s GP and should clearly state that it is for information only and that the patient has already been referred.

 If you can obtain full details of current medication and conditions being treated you should include that information in your referral and ask the patient to take a list of current medications to any appointment.

 The original referral document should be retained with the patient’s record and a note made in the record stating to whom the referral has been sent and copied.